dantoso/NewsApp/README.md

 # News App

 This is a simple app made as part of a 7 day challenge.
-The app consumes the _newsapi.org_ and displays part of its content in a home screen and an article screen, both being beautifully designed and animated.
+The app consumes the _newsapi.org_ and displays its fetched content in a home screen and an article screen, both being beautifully designed and animated.

 <img width="408" alt="Captura de Tela 2024-05-15 às 23 32 45" src="https://github.com/dantoso/NewsApp/assets/80010223/4a934200-18dc-40d1-8359-84183f19c943">